OCA/l10n-italy/l10n_it_account_stamp/readme/USAGE.md

 **English**

-In invoice or receipt form, when applicable, click 'Add tax stamp line' button to add tax stamp as invoice line, thus charging customer.
+In invoice or receipt form, when applicable, click 'Add stamp duty line' button to add stamp duty as invoice line, thus charging customer.

-Otherwise, tax stamp will be anyway accounted, without charging customer.
+Otherwise, stamp duty will be anyway accounted, without charging customer.